ianstormtaylor/slate/docs/api/nodes/element.md

 # Element

 `Element` objects are a type of node in a Slate document that contain other `Element` nodes or `Text` nodes.

-They can be either "blocks" or "inlines" depending on the Slate editor's configuration.
+Element nodes behave differently depending on the [Slate editor's configuration](./editor.md#schema-specific-instance-methods-to-override).
+An element can be:

+- "block" or "inline" as defined by `editor.isInline`
+- either "void" or "not void" as defined by `editor.isVoid`

+A "block" element can only be siblings with other "block" elements.
+AN "inline" node can be siblings with `Text` nodes or other "inline" elements.

+In a not "void" element, Slate handles the rendering of its `children` (e.g. in a paragraph where the `Text` and `Inline` children are rendered by Slate).
+In a "void" element, the `children` are rendered by the `Element`s render code.

 ```typescript
 interface Element {